The Story of Barronelle’s Appeal to the Supreme Court

 Barronelle is a floral artist … and a grandmother.
 You’d never expect to see someone like her at the center of a firestorm.
 But she was sued in both her professional and personal capacity by the Washington attorney general and the ACLU.

 Now, the ACLU could ask to take nearly everything she owns — including her business and her life’s savings.

-It all began when a longtime friend and client, Rob Ingersoll, asked Barronelle to create custom floral arrangements for his same-sex wedding.
+It all began when a longtime friend and client, Rob Ingersoll, asked Barronelle to create custom floral art celebrating his same-sex wedding.

 Barronelle had served Rob for many years.
 But she affirms the biblical teaching, as people across the globe and throughout history have, that marriage is the sacred union of a man and a woman.
-Because of that belief, she could not help celebrate her friend’s wedding.
+So she could not participate in and celebrate a ceremony that contradicts that belief.
 But she referred him to other excellent florists in the area.

 After Rob’s partner told Facebook friends about Barronelle’s decision, she began receiving hate mail, angry phone calls, and even death threats.
-The Washington attorney general learned about the social media post and decided to sue Barronelle and use his massive resources to make an example of her.
+The Washington attorney general learned about the social media post and decided to sue Barronelle to make an example of her.

 Because of God’s provision and your faithful support, we were able to represent Barronelle all the way to the U.S. Supreme Court.

 In June 2018, the high court decided what to do with her case the first time around.
 In light of the win for cake artist Jack Phillips, the court decided to send Barronelle’s case back to the Washington Supreme Court.
 The justices agreed that her case, and the judgment against her, should be reconsidered based on the ruling in the Masterpiece Cakeshop case.

 And then on June 6, 2019, the Washington State Supreme Court issued its new ruling, denying Barronelle’s freedom once again.
 It ruled that the government can force Barronelle to create custom art and participate in events that conflict with her faith.